 - The natural dye will fade with time.
 Muezart uses natural mordants to fix the color.

 - Eri silk gets softer and stronger with time.
-We learned this special feature of the worlds most sustainable silk.
-Village women proudly show the wear of their shawls and how they feel and thermal properties get better with time.
+We learned this special feature of the world's most sustainable silk.
+Village women proudly showed us the wear of their shawls and how they feel, and how thermal properties get better with time.

 Hands-On Look of Our Fabrics Before And After Washing